 After reviewing all eligible applications, we select those applicants we wish to interview.
 Although the number of invitations is not predetermined, we usually invite between 250 and 275 applicants to interview.

-Invitations to participate in our Interview Process will be mailed from late December through early January.
-All applicants are notified of their application status by the end of January.
+Invitations to participate in our Interview Process will be mailed from late October through early January.
+All applicants are notified of their interview status by the end of January.

 Frequently asked questions about the application

 - Do you have rolling admissions?

 No. We have a discrete admission cycle that ends in spring when all applicants are notified of their status.